18F/handbook/docs/04-how-we-work/service-areas/service-area-lead.md

  * Provide support, training and editorial review to ensure high-quality, competative bids.
  * Work with Sales leads to establish and maintain partner and agency relationships as needed.

-## Recruiting
+## Recruiting/Onboarding
  * Write job descriptions.
  * Work with managment and project teams to review applications, interview and select candidates.
+ * Assigning mentors to new hires.

 ## Delivery
  * Understand skills, abilities and interests of current team.
  * Work with delivery manager and PM group to fill project needs and resolve conflicting needs.
+ * Check-in with team members as needed.

 ## Other
- * Works with IT to plan and resource any internal infrastructure or software needs.
+ * Works with IT to plan and resource any internal infrastructure needs.
  * Works with Legal and Compliance to identify legal and compliance risks across service area projects and implement policies and tools to mitigate.
- * Works with Administration as needed.
+ * Works with Administration as needed (e.g. software licences).
  * Works with ProDev to identify training and certification needs and opportunities.